Work in prison

 The working structure shall indicate the purpose, date and time of the summons in a letter addressed to the person in custody.

-At the same time, the company must notify the competent administrative authority (head of the penitentiary or interregional directorate of the penitentiary services) of the proposed termination.
+At the same time, the company must notify the competent administrative authority (head of the penitentiary or interregional directorate of penitentiary services) of the proposed termination.

 The preliminary interview must take place no earlier than 2 working days after the notification of the summons.